5 Days in Iceland: Ultimate Iceland Winter Itinerary

 Day 2: Explore Reykjavik & Northern Lights Hunting

-On the second day of this Iceland winter itinerary, you’ll spend most of the day exploring downtown Reykjavik.
-There’s tons to do in this tiny capital city, including plenty of places to get out of the cold!
+On the second day of this Iceland itinerary, you’ll spend most of the day exploring downtown Reykjavik.
+There are tons to do in this tiny capital city, including plenty of indoor places to get out of the cold!

 After lunch, spend the afternoon walking around downtown Reykjavik.
 I highly recommend checking out the Hallgrímskirkja, a stunning, Lutheran church that towers over the city.
-You can even take an elevator to the bell tower at the top for incredible views of Reykjavik.
+You really can’t miss it!

 Alright, you’ve waited long enough!
 Tonight, you will go hunting for the famous Aurora Borealis, aka the Northern Lights!
 This is a must-do on any Iceland winter itinerary.